grotius-cnc/3dArc_3dArc_Intersections/README.md

     The algorimte then does a "line-line" intersection for each part of the segmented arc and looks for the closest distance.
     For example, the closest result found could be like : `for Arc A at i=5. for Arc B at j=8`.

+    The line-line info : http://www.paulbourke.net/geometry/pointlineplane/ => The shortest line between two lines in 3D In this repository the header : ~/LineLineIntersect.h

 Step 3.

     When the closest distance is found for i & j, it know's wich chunk of the arc this is.
 But this is not optimal yet.
     In this chunk a new arc is created and divided into another 50 points again. and step 2 is repeated again.

+    The arc division is done by the header : ~ArcPoints.h

 # How can it see 1 or 2 intersections for arc-arc?
 The algo is done 2 times.
 The second time the arc input points are reversed and will give the other intersection points.